danielweinmann/unlock/README.md

         cp config/database.sample.yml config/database.yml
         rake db:setup

+Alternatively you can run it locally through [Vagrant](https://www.vagrantup.com/): just run `vagrant up` to create your virtual machine with Unlock installed.
+Access your virtual machine with `vagrant ssh`, move to the project directory `cd /vagrant` and go to _step 3_ of the installing instructions.

 ## Payment gateways

 Every initiative on Unlock can add and configure multiple payment gateways, which are separated gems that follows the [UnlockGateway](https://github.com/danielweinmann/unlock_gateway) pattern.